ytsaig/notebooks/README.md

 # notebooks

-This repo holds some Jupyter notebooks to accompany the blog http://ytsaig.github.io/
+This repo holds Jupyter notebooks to accompany the blog http://ytsaig.github.io/